David-Motari/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute gives user execution rights
-6-multiple permissions gives user and group execute rights while others are given read rights/permissions Give everyone execute permission
+6-multiple permissions gives user and group execute rights while others are given read rights/permissions Give everyone execute permission user and group have no permissions while others have all permissions